Small Businesses: How to Improve Your Security on a Budget

 An unfortunate truth is that threat actors don’t discriminate when choosing victims.
 Great—inclusive criminals.
 As long as there’s an opportunity for financial gain, it doesn’t matter how big or small an organization is.
 Therefore, 61% of small businesses reported at least one cyberattack during the previous year, according to Verizon’s Data Breach Report.
 This makes the enduring misconception that SMBs are immune from the worst attacks troubling.
 That may have been closer to the truth in years past, but we’re in a different world now.

-Threat actors have near unlimited time and resources to not only get inside your system, but to sift through your files, determine your revenue, and demand a ransom to match.
-The most successful attacks are often researched and tailored to exploit the victim once they’ve gained access into their systems.
+Threat actors have near unlimited time and resources to not only access your systems, but to sift through your files, determine your revenue, and demand a ransom to match.
+The most successful attacks are often researched and tailored for a specific victim once inside.

 If this doesn’t seem like a fair fight, you’re right.
 Threat actors don’t care about the human element of your business or the consequences of going offline for days at a time — in fact, that’s better for their leverage.
 But with the right security measures, you don’t need to rely on chance to protect your organization from potential disaster.
 You can reduce the damage even the most innovative criminals can bring (and we’ll help!)